 Whatever the attraction, water-related deaths number among the leading causes of death for individuals with autism.

-One study, a 2014 University of the Sciences in Philadelphia report, even rated drowning as the leading cause of death in children on the spectrum.
+One study, a 2014 University of the Sciences in Philadelphia report, even rated drowning as the leading cause of death in autistic children.
 In people of all ages with autism, it ranks fourth, according to researchers Joseph Guan and Guohua Li, writing in the May 2017 issue of the American Journal of Public Health.

 Those statistics often cause parents or caregivers to avoid vacations near water attractions.
 If you’re one of these cautious caregivers, we understand.

-However, being around water has been shown to have numerous benefits for people with autism, and many are naturally attracted to it.
+However, being around water has been shown to have numerous benefits for autistic people, and many are naturally attracted to it.
 Helping them become more comfortable in and around water can significantly reduce the risks involved when they do seek it out.

 The key is finding a way that it can be a safe and enjoyable experience.

-1. Teach Your Loved One the Importance of Water Safety
+1. Teach Autistic Individuals the Importance of Water Safety

 If your loved one hasn’t learned yet, first teach him or her about the importance of water safety.
 If your child is young, get them used to water at an early age.
 Teach water safety rules through books, picture cards, or stories.